petermr/tigr2ess/wikimedia/overview.md

 **https://en.wikipedia.org/wiki/List_of_Indian_spices**

 This contains a list, arranged as a table:

 <img src="./wp_listofspicestable.png"/>

-This table will be veru useful later.
+This table will be very useful later.